Darilbii/BirdSongToolbox/readme.rst

 .. _Preprint: https://www.biorxiv.org/content/10.1101/2020.06.30.179861v2

-A Package of Tools for Analyzing Electrophysiology Data in Free Singing birds, this package is intended to make Analysis of Sequential Vocal Motor Behavior Easier
+A Package of Tools for Analyzing Electrophysiology Data in Free Singing birds, this package is intended to make Analysis of Sequential Vocal Motor Behavior Easier.

+Software written by the `Gilja Group <https://tnel.ucsd.edu/>`_

 Documentation
 -------------